Jie-0828/COMEDY/README.md

 ## Introduction
 To address anomalous edge detection in dynamic networks, in this paper, we propose a novel  <u>**C**<u>ontinuous-time An <u>**OM**<u>aly  <u>**E**<u>dge detection framework in  <u>**DY**<u>namic networks **(COMEDY)**.

-The framework of COMEDY consists of four main components: the outdated information filter (blue box), the spatial-temporal encoding (green box), the attention-temporal aggregator (yellow box), and the anomaly detector (purple box).
+The framework of COMEDY consists of four main components: the outdated information filter (blue box), the spatial-temporal node encoder (green box), the attention-temporal aggregator (yellow box), and the anomaly detector (purple box).
 Below the overall architecture, index with (a).
-Below the Sptial-temporal node encoding (dotted green box), index with (b).
-Below the Attention-temporal aggregator (dotted yellow box), index with (c).
+Below the sptial-temporal node encoder (dotted green box), index with (b).
+Below the attention-temporal aggregator (dotted yellow box), index with (c).
 ![framework](framework.png)

 ## Dataset and preprocessing